Literary-Insights/blog/src/content/blog/How to Change_ The Science of Getting from - Katy Milkman.txt.md-1.md

 ---
-title: FAST SUMMARY -
+title: How to Change - The Science of Getting from - Katy Milkman
-slug: fast-summary-
+slug: How-to-Change-The-Science-of-Getting-from-Katy-Milkman
 tags:
   - book-summary
 excerpt: ""